ozoneapi/tecban-developer-portal/specification/resources and data models/pisp/international-payment-consents.md

   * Agreed.
   * Indicative.
 * A PISP must specify ExchangeRate and ContractIdentification when requesting an **Agreed** RateType.
 If an invalid ContractIdentification and ExchangeRate are requested together, an ASPSP must reject the request.
   * For an "Agreed" RateType a requested exchange rate is populated in the ExchangeRate field, against the UnitCurrency.
-I.e, if the UnitCurrency is GBP and CurrencyOfTransfer is USD, then ExchangeRate will be 1.34 (USD to 1 GBP).
+I.e, if the UnitCurrency is R$ and CurrencyOfTransfer is USD, then ExchangeRate will be 1.34 (USD to 1 R$).
   * For an "Agreed" RateType the exchange rate contract identifier is populated in the ContractIdentification field.
 * A PISP must not specify ExchangeRate and/or ContractIdentification when requesting an **Actual** RateType.
 * A PISP must not specify ExchangeRate and/or ContractIdentification when requesting an **Indicative** RateType.